ambaradan/docsmarker/docs/rocksmarker/lsp/index.md

 ## Language Server Protocol

 The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) is a communication protocol between a text editor and a language server, designed to provide advanced editing features such as code completion, error diagnosis and refactoring.
 Neovim natively supports the Language Server Protocol, providing users with a richer and more powerful editing experience.
-The language server provides information about the structure and semantics of the code; the client uses this information to provide advanced editing capabilities to users.
+The language server provides information about the structure and semantics of the code.
+The client uses this information to offer advanced editing capabilities to users.

 ## LSP in Neovim